RUBi-ZA/MODE-TASK/docs/source/pca_tut.rst

 **(a)-** Various output files are written to the out_md_01_noWAT.xtc directory.
 2D Plot of first 3 PCs, Scree plot, RMSD plot, and RMSD Modes plot.
-For details about these output files please refer to the MODE-TASK documentation.
+For details about these output files, please refer to the MODE-TASK documentation.

 **(b)-** Command line output: Following output is redirected to command line.